Civil Guard (Spain): Patronage

 On 8 February 1913, Our Lady of the Pillar was declared by royal decree as the guard's exalted patron saint.

 Uniforms

 Spanish Guardia Civil wearing the tricornio hat during National Day celebrations in Madrid.

-A wide range of clothing is currently worn according to the nature of the duties being performed (see schematic diagrams below).
+A wide range of clothing is currently worn according to the duties being performed (see schematic diagrams below).

 The traditional headdress of the Guardia is the tricornio hat, originally a tricorne.
 Its use now is reserved for ceremonial parades and duty outside public buildings, together with the army-style tunic and trousers previously worn.
 For other occasions a cap or a beret is worn.

 The historic blue, white and red uniform of the Guardia is now retained only for the Civil Guard Company of the Royal Guard and the gastadores (parade markers) of the Civil Guard Academy.

 A modernised new style of working uniform was announced for the Civil Guard in 2011, for general adoption during 2012.
 This comprises a green baseball cap, polo shirt and cargo pants.
 The kepi-like "gorra teresiana" was abolished.